Polymer and plastic testing

 At INFINITIA, we validate materials for structural applications and coatings, ensuring durability in real environments.

-Consumer Goods: Evaluation of quality, use and material consistency
+Consumer goods polymer testing: quality, usage and material consistency

 In consumer products, polymeric materials must provide reliable and consistent performance, maintaining their properties over time and meeting user quality expectations.